creeperkatze/modrinth-extras/README.md

 <img src=".github/assets/screenshots/extension.png" width="100%">

+### Language

+Help translate on [Crowdin](https://crowdin.com/project/modrinth-extras).
+Some languages may be incomplete.

 ### Notifications

 View, manage, and clear unread notifications right in the header without leaving the current page.